adilsonmsoares/API_Boilerplate/README.md

 The layer-based architecture allows us to exchange an entire layer for a new one, for example, if we have a layer that communicates with the sql database we can replace it with another that communicates with the Mongo database.
 It is easier to change layers, add new services and / or change existing services.

 ### Main conventions to follow
+All projects need rules to be follow to maintain a standardized project with readable code that can be understood by new developers.
+In this sense, and based on the chosen architecture, the main rules to be followed are:

-* Above layers are aware of the below layers, but the opposite does not happen
+* Above layers are aware of the below layers, but the opposite is not true
 * Data transfer between layers must be done through a data transfer protocol such as DTO (Data Transfer Object)
 * The layers/services should only do what is their job.
-For example: the presentation layer should not save data or have business logic.
+For example: the presentation layer should not save data or have business logic

 In this [link](https://www.codeguru.com/csharp/understanding-onion-architecture) there is a more detailed explanation of the chosen architecture.